 Along the way, you'll learn about elephant behaviour, participate in reforestation efforts, and spot other wildlife in their natural habitats.

 Be an elephant hero - visit Following Giants and see what happens when we let elephants lead the way.

 Seen a venue that's not on our list?
-Find out for yourself if they are an ethical venue by following our Go To Guide!
+Find out for yourself if they are striving to provide adequate care for their elephants on our Go To Guide!